-The historical and chronological link between ancient Lydia and modern Iran can be found in the ancient state of Urartu.
+The historical and chronological link between ancient Lydia and modern Iran can be found in the former state of Urartu.
 It received its name from the Assyrians who bordered their land to the south.
-The Hebrews called them Ararat and like present day Iran [Shahs and Ayatollahs], were synonymous with a prominent ruler that was the focal point of their civilisation.
-Herodotus called them Alarodians.
-Urartu was known for its indomitable fighting spirit and development of a high culture.
-H A B Lynch, remarks that Urartu was “no obscure dynasty which slept secure behind the mountains, but a splendid monarchy which for more than two centuries rivalled the claims of Assyria to the dominion of the ancient world.”
+The Hebrews called them Ararat and like present day Iran, with Shahs and Ayatollahs, were synonymous with a prominent ruler who was the focal point of their civilisation.
+Herodotus called them Alarodians.* Urartu was known for its indomitable fighting spirit and development of a high culture.
+H A B Lynch, remarked that Urartu was “no obscure dynasty which slept secure behind the mountains, but a splendid monarchy which for more than two centuries rivalled the claims of Assyria to the dominion of the ancient world.”
 Between 860 and 585 BCE, Urartu contested with Assyria for the dominance of western Asia.
 Its beginnings are supposedly lost in the mists of pre-history, though their identification with Lud and the people of Lydia in western Asia Minor fits their profile and location.

 Urartu sphinx statue and Haldi god relief compared to modern Persian symbols of a winged bull and the Golden Lion, found on the Iranian flag prior to 1979

-An important deity was Shivani, the Sun god who given his representation with a winged solar disk, was similar to the Egyptian god, Ra.
+An important deity was Shivani, the Sun god, who given his representation with a winged solar disk, was similar to the Egyptian god, Ra.
 The consort of Haldi was Arubani, the most important female goddess.
 Sielardi was the moon goddess and Sardi a star goddess.
 Urartu artwork includes the Tree of Life symbol common to Mesopotamian cultures and is depicted with a figure stood either side making offerings [refer Chapter XXII Alpha & Omega].

 All Urartu kings took pride in leading their armies into battle.
-Weapons as shown at temples, included iron and bronze swords, spears, javelins and bows.
-Lud is associated with archery in the scriptures.
-The modern Iranians combine religion and warfare as the Shurili Urartians did, who employed heavy shields which had large central bosses decorated with images of mythical creatures such as bulls, and lions.
-There is also evidence of helmets and metal scale armour, at least worn by the elite.
-The main adversary was the Neo-Assyrian Empire, though there is evidence of trade between the two as well.
-As the Assyrians used chariots, possibly the Shurili did as well, particularly as they were adept at horse breeding.
-Urartu did secure some victories in the mid-eighth century BCE, though Tiglath-Pileser III [745-727 BCE] laid siege to Tushpa and Sargon II [722-705] in 714 BCE had successful campaigns against the Urartu.
-Other enemies that bordered the Shurili, included the Cimmerians, Scythians and eventually the Medes.
+Weapons as shown in temples, included iron and bronze swords, spears, javelins and bows.
+Lud likewise, is associated with weaponry in the scriptures.
+The modern Iranians combine religion and warfare as the Shurili Urartians did.
+The Uratians employed heavy shields which had large central bosses decorated with images of mythical creatures such as bulls and lions.
+They wore helmets and metal scale armour.
+The main adversary was the Neo-Assyrian Empire, though there is evidence of trade between the two during times of peace.
+As the Assyrians used chariots, the Shurili may have as well, particularly as they were adept at horse breeding.
+Urartu did secure some victories in the mid-eighth century BCE, though Tiglath-Pileser III [745-727 BCE] laid siege to Tushpa and Sargon II [722-705] in 714 BCE mounted successful campaigns against the Urartu.
+Other enemies who bordered the Shurili, included the Cimmerians, Scythians and later the Medes.

-Forty-two inscriptions found at Van in 1842 reveal a unique people and culture.
+Forty-two inscriptions found at Van in 1842, reveal a unique people and culture.
 Professor A H Sayce said: ‘a new language and a new people to the museum of the ancient Oriental world’ has been added.
 The Vannic texts were described as ‘a vanished civilization from the grave.’
-War, vandalism and the passing of time has obscured the chance to learn more than fragments of their history.The seat of the Shurili theocratic monarchy [Shah and Ayatollah combined] was Thuspa; capital of the territory called Biaina, later called Van.
+War, vandalism and the passing of time has obscured the chance to learn more than fragments of their history.The seat of the Shurili theocratic monarchy – like the Shah and Ayatollah combined – was Thuspa; capital of the territory called Biaina, later called Van.
 Tiglath-Pileser I, king of Assyria, asserted that he had conquered twenty-three kings of Nairi in 1114 BCE.
-These kingdoms must have been quite small within the Shurili empire of Urartu.
+These kingdoms must have been quite smaller regions within the greater Shurili empire of Urartu.

-Menuas strengthened the great fortification of Melazkert.
-It was an ideal location for a fortress by a power operating from the southern lowlands and builders of an empire on the Armenian plains.
-Made more secure by a fleet of ships on the lake and by the fortification of the passes of Mount Varag, the place became of first rate military importance against the hostile forces that lay in Mesopotamia.
-These factors explain the comparative immunity and rapid development of the empire of the successors of Sardur I, at a time when Assyria was ruled by warlike monarchs.
-The period of Ispuinis and Menuas is perceived as the the most important and brilliant in Urartean history.
+Menuas strengthened the existing, great fortification of Melazkert.
+It was an ideal location for a fortress, from a power operating from the southern lowlands and building an empire on the Armenian plains.
+Made more secure by a fleet of ships on the lake and by the fortification of the passes of Mount Varag, the region became of first rate military importance against the hostile forces that lay in Mesopotamia.
+These factors explain the comparative immunity and rapid development of the empire under the successors of Sardur I; at a time when Assyria was ruled by warlike monarchs.
+The period of rule by Ispuinis and his son Menuas is recognised as the highpoint in Urartean history.

-In 758 BCE, after crushing the revolt of the Hatti king of Milidu (Malatia), Sardur III successor of Argistis I, moved southward, putting the Great King of Carchemish [Jarablus] under tribute and captured the whole territory as far as Halpa [Aleppo].
+In 758 BCE, after crushing the revolt of the Hatti king of Milidu [Malatia], Sardur III successor of Argistis I, moved southward, putting the Great King of Carchemish, Jarablus under tribute and captured the whole territory as far as Halpa [Aleppo].
 ‘The empire of Assyria was then encircled’ says the Turkish scholar, Professor Shemseddin, ‘as if [in an iron hoop].’
-Later Surili rulers possessed the names of Rusas I and Rusas II.
-An intriguing coincidence as the Shurili were neighbours of the Assyrians, who themselves are later to be known as Rus and then Russians.
+Later, Surili rulers possessed the name of Rusas I and Rusas II.
+An intriguing coincidence, as the Shurili were neighbours of the Assyrians, who themselves were later to be known as Rus and then Russians.

 The Urartean language has been deemed as neither Semitic nor Indo-European, as efforts to decipher the cuneiform inscriptions through the present day Armenian language have failed.
-One investigator P Jensen, found a certain similarity between the Urartean language and that in which the letter of King Tushratta of Mitanni [found at Tel-el‑Amarna, Egypt] was written.
+One investigator, P Jensen, found a certain similarity between the Urartean language and that in which the letter of King Tushratta of Mitanni – found at Tel-el‑Amarna, Egypt – was written.
 The name of the god Tesub of the Mitanni closely resembles that of the god Teisbas of Urartu.
-Another scholar thinks that ancient Urartu had a cultural connection with Asia Minor and Syria; citing the Hurri-Mitanni or Subarean remains in upper Mesopotamia and Syria as having points of resemblance to the characters of the Khaldian inscriptions.
+Another scholar thinks that ancient Urartu had a cultural connection with Asia Minor and Syria; citing the Hurri-Mitanni or Subarean remains in upper Mesopotamia and Syria as having points of resemblance with the characters of the Khaldian inscriptions.

-The flag above is pre-revolution and the flag below post-revolution.
+The Iranian flag above is pre-revolution and the flag below post-revolution.

 The symbol in the centre of the flag means: God

-A well known online Encyclopedia – emphasis & bold mine:
+An online Encyclopaedia – emphasis & bold mine:

 Historically, Iran has been referred to as Persia by the West, due mainly to the writings of Greek historians who referred to all of Iran as Persis… meaning “land of the Persians”, while Persis itself was one of the provinces of ancient Iran that is today defined as Fars.
 In 1935, Reza Shah requested the international community to refer to the country by its native name, Iran, effective 22 March that year.Today, both Iran and Persia are used in cultural contexts, while Iran remains irreplaceable in official state contexts.

-The Russo-Iranian wars of 1804-1813 and 1826-1828 resulted in large irrevocable territorial losses for Iran in the Caucasus, (comprising modern-day Dagestan, Georgia [population: 3,989,167], Armenia [population: 2,963,243]and Republic of Azerbaijan [population: 10,139,177]),which made part of the very concept of Iran for centuries,and thus substantial gains for the neighboring Russian Empire… which got confirmed per the treaties of Gulistan and Turkmenchay.
+The Russo-Iranian wars of 1804-1813 and 1826-1828 resulted in large irrevocable territorial losses for Iran in the Caucasus, (comprising modern-day Dagestan, Georgia [population: 3,969,934], Armenia [population: 2,977,164]and [the] Republic of Azerbaijan [population: 10,368,999]),which made part of the very concept of Iran for centuries,and thus substantial gains for the neighboring Russian Empire… which got confirmed per the treaties of Gulistan and Turkmenchay.